 - Make use of a newsletter.

-Make sure a (potential) customer only has to perform simple actions.
+Make sure a (potential) customer has to perform simple actions.
 As a result, he or she is more likely to actually do so.
 When loyalty develops, the customer will (voluntarily) want to do much more for you and your company!

 Principle 5: Sympathy

-One of the most used principle out of the 7 principles of persuasion is sympathy.
-“I trust her, she’s always so nice!”
-When you like someone, you unconsciously believe that person faster than when you dislike a person.
-Persons for whom we feel sympathy, we often also favor more.
+Persons for whom we feel sympathy, we often favor more.
 We would rather buy bread from the friendly and good-humored baker a little further from home than from the grumpy vendor on the corner.
+For this reason, sympathy is one of the most widely used of Cialdini’s 7 principles.

 Robert Cialdini, in his book, lists four factors that create more likability: